Three Ways to Avoid Overpaying for a House

 Depending on the price range of your future home, you may have to pay more than the asking price to win the deal.
 Knowing this in advance, prepare yourself by looking for homes lower in the range.
 This way, you can still bid higher if necessary and still be in your target zone.

-How to make sure that you don’t go downhill?
+How can you make sure you don’t go downhill?
 Simple!
 Jot down your budget and the last amount that you would be willing to pay for a dream home in a notepad or a journal.
-When you have a clear number/ range in front of you, it will be much easier to stay on track and resist the temptation of over-extending your budget.
+When you have a clear number/range in front of you, it will be much easier to stay on track and resist the temptation of overextending your budget.

 A professional realtor can let you know how homes in your price range are selling.
-Are they receiving 15-20 offers and going for $25,000 above asking price, etc. (yes, believe it or not, some are).
+Are they receiving multiple offers with some above asking price, etc.?
+(Yes, believe it or not, some are.)
 If you are looking in that price range, we need to start lower, knowing what you are dealing with.

-See this first-time home buyer checklist we think may be quite handy for you!
+Take a look at this first-time home buyer checklist, which we think may be quite handy for you!

 Have a Winning Team Back Your Choices

-You can be a tough soul, but the selection and stress of choosing the right mortgage and the hassle of negotiation will wear you down.
+You can be a tough soul, but the selection and stress of choosing the right mortgage, along with the hassle of negotiation, will wear you down.

-Keep in mind that most of the sellers that you would come across will have a real estate agent to make sure that they get the best deal.
-Get a pro on your side to even the scales, and then tip it in your favor– whether buying pre-owned or new construction Reach out to the Judi Wright Team if you need help in not overpaying for a house in Frisco, Dallas, Aubrey or Plano.
+Keep in mind that most of the sellers you encounter will have a real estate agent to make sure they get the best deal.
+Get a pro on your side to even the scales, and then tip it in your favor, whether buying pre-owned or new construction.
+Reach out to the Judi Wright Team if you need help in not overpaying for a house in Frisco, Dallas, Aubrey or Plano.

 Head Over Heart—Think Like a Seller!

-The best way to pay more on a house: Get emotionally attached to it.
+The best way to pay more for a house is to get emotionally attached to it.

-I suggest to all my customers to think like a seller.
-Say, you find an amazing place with a pool, garden, and many other features.
-But, is it worth splurging extra thousands of dollars?
+I suggest that all my customers think like a seller.
+Imagine finding an amazing place with a pool, garden, and many other features.
+But, is it worth splurging thousands of dollars over your budget?
 This is a question that you need to answer logically.
 Refer to your budget and threshold, and if you cannot afford it, walk away.

 Think long term when buying a house.
-Weigh a home’s potential five, ten years down the road, and its use to your family.
-A reliable real estate agent will help to lead you towards the choice that is right for you.
+Consider a home’s potential five to ten years down the road and its suitability for your family.
+A reliable real estate agent will help lead you towards the choice that is right for you.
 And, like all good partners, they will be the logical voice you need when caught up in emotions.

 Leave a Reply